The famous murals of

 The murals of The People's Gallery stretch in a line the entire length of Rossville Street in the Bogside area of Derry that experienced the worst of the troubles throughout the long conflict.
 This unique gallery of murals was envisioned and created by us three, Tom Kelly, William Kelly and Kevin Hasson known world wide as The Bogside Artists.
 As our spokesman Tom explains; " wounds must be cleaned out and examined before they will heal.
 It is the unexamined wound that festers and finally poisons.
 Our work shows the wounds." (words from Bishop Desmond Tutu)

 This determination to tell our own story is what drives "The Bogside Artists", the name registered to us and by which we are now known from Boston to Shenzhen.
-Meanwhile, the status quo formed of an alliance basically between Sinn Fein and the DUP (Unionist Party) does all in its oligarchic power to dumb down our work and us.
 Many tourists are literally kept away from the murals or marched right past them by unscrupulous tour operators following the consensus political agenda set out for them by their paymasters to stifle the artwork and reduce the gallery as much as possible to a sideshow when it, in fact, is and always has been, the MAIN ATTRACTION as statistics freely available from INCORE (Magee College) make abundantly clear as does the four-page write-up to be found in The Lonely Planet's Guide to Ireland.

-Our murals, whatever jaundiced opinion may be shared among the ingrates who profit financially from them year in and year out, bear living witness to a prolonged period of social conflict that will be remembered always.
-The 'jaundiced opinion" incidentally is because our work most rightly is legally copyrighted to us and not to any political party, a salient fact that is rarely mentioned by anyone... except us.
+Our murals bear living witness to a prolonged period of social conflict that will be remembered always.
+Our work rightly is legally copyrighted to us and not to any political party, a salient fact that is rarely mentioned by anyone... except us.

-Above is a link to a recent press release in which you can read our views on the Turner Prize that is being hosted in Derry.
+Above is a link to a recent press release in which you can read our views on the Turner Prize that was hosted in Derry as a perk for the City of Culture gig from which The People's Gallery was excluded.
 Whose idea was it?
 How?
 Why?
 To what purpose?
 These are the sort of questions you never get answers to; and if you dig into them too much you are likely to get banned from the City Council... as we were.
 'Democracy' how are you?